Salt Lake City

 Park Rangers

-Park Rangers support positive use of Salt Lake City parks and natural areas by building relationships in our communities, providing educational services, and assisting visitors with quality customer service.
+Park Rangers support the positive use of Salt Lake City parks and natural areas by providing educational services, assisting visitors with quality customer service, patrolling, and even doing park maintenance.
 You can learn more about the Park Ranger program by visiting the Park Ranger website.

-The Downtown Street Ambassadors work tirelessly to ensure everyone is welcome and safe downtown.
-They are on the streets daily helping people find their way, assisting businesses, and referring people in need to qualified service providers.
-You can learn more about eh Downtown Ambassadors program by visiting their website.
+The Downtown Street Ambassadors are easy to spot in their yellow shirts and tirelessly walk the downtown area to ensure everyone is welcome and safe.
+They are on the streets daily, helping people find their way, assisting businesses, and referring people in need to qualified service providers.
+Businesses in the downtown service area can request the Ambassador team’s assistance by calling (801) 541-6662.

 Can Park Rangers and Ambassadors enforce our laws?

-While these teams are not law enforcement, they provide much needed eyes and ears on the ground in parts of the city that need extra support.
-They focus on education and voluntary compliance with City ordinances, and they have strong connections with SLCPD in situations that would require law enforcement to intervene.
+While these teams are not law enforcement, they provide much-needed eyes and ears on the ground in parts of the city that need extra support.
+They focus on education and voluntary compliance with City ordinances, and they have strong connections with the Salt Lake City Police Department in situations that would require law enforcement to intervene.

 Where do these teams operate?